FrogTheFrog/moondeck-wiki/wiki/Buddy-configuration.md

 `default: true`

 If set to `true`, the Buddy will try open Steam in Big Picture mode before launching the game.
+If set to `false`, it is up to the user to ensure that the game is launched in time (by clliking on launcher or by other means) before MoonDeck times out!